khouka/RoboticArmPush_Lab/README.md

     <img src="https://media.giphy.com/media/5RQvkXs6W7LpfIdhyo/giphy.gif" alt="" width="50%">
     </p>
 - Let’s configure and save the progress, so that you won’t have to readjust the settings every time you run the simulation.
   - After adjusting the settings.
-Click on File in the top left corner, then Save Config As:
+Click on File in the top left corner, then `Save Config As`:
     <p align="left">
     <img src="figures/3.png" alt="" width="25%">
     </p>
-  - Save the configuration inside the launch directory and name it coin_config.rviz
+  - Save the configuration inside the launch directory and name it `coin_config.rviz`
-  - Lastly, make an adjustment in the coin_rviz.launch file by adding:
+  - Lastly, make an adjustment in the `coin_rviz.launch` file by adding:
     ```
     args=" -d $(find demo)/launch/coin_config.rviz"
     ```
-    after the `type="rviz"/` part of the code.
+    after the `type="rviz"` part of the code.
 Save and close the file.
 - Now if you launch the file again, the robot model should appear, as the adjustments were saved.
-Now let’s break down the key code segments!
 Now let’s go over some basics of ROS, then we will take a look at the code you just ran.

 ## ROS Basics:
 In this segment, we will briefly go over some of the basics of using ROS.
 If you want to further learn about ROS, you can also head to the following link: (http://wiki.ros.org/ROS/Tutorials).